 3. Premillenialism (expectation of second coming, rapture, etc.)

 4. Separatism/Sense of Persecution

 5. Biblical Literalism (at least with regard to creation)

 Note: The research through which I arrived at these 5 components included mostly Christian sources.

 Are there analogues for any of these components in the secular community (so far as there even is a secular community)?
 There is no core secular doctrine, so #1 and #5 have no bearing.
 I also see no analogue for #3.
 We are focused on this life because we recognize that it is the only life we have.
 The closest thing we might have to #2 are efforts by some atheists to combat the negative image of atheists held by much of the public.
 Certainly there are those among us who seek to foster the spread of atheism, but we are not really trying to spread a doctrine as much as we are encouraging people to embrace reality and give up superstition.
 I do see an analogue to #4, but our sense of separation/persecution is based in modern reality.
 We are a hated minority; this is not a point of controversy.
-Some of us also foster this sense of separation by continuing to mount an assault on the religion.
+Some of us also foster this sense of separation by continuing to criticize religion and distance ourselves from it.